Game-Development-Resources/Autotile-47/README.md

 [scr_autotile_47_bitwise(x, y, w, height, object_array)](link-to-full-script)

-The first thing we do is set up a bunch of variables to hold the bitwise information.
+The first thing we do is set up a bunch of variables to hold the bitmap information.
 If an is found in the relative position (up, down, left, ...), the associated bit value will get set in the code.

 ```
 up         = 0;